PavelPZ/riverpod_navigator/packages/riverpod_navigator_core/README.md

-# State management for Flutter Navigator 2.0 using the riverpod
+# State management for navigation using the riverpod

+### Tiny dart library that solves the following problems:

-... s podporou asynchronní a cancelable navigation
+... s podporou asynchronní navigation

 ## Příklad